SaiPraveen001/Design-of-Grid-Integrated-Microgrid-System-using-MATLAB/README.md

-# Design-of-Grid-Integrated-Microgrid-System-using-MATLAB
-Final Year B.Tech Project focused on the design and simulation of a Solar PV based Grid Integrated Microgrid System using MATLAB/Simulink.
-The project includes modeling of solar PV array, boost converter, inverter, and load system with MPPT implementation for efficient power extraction.
-The system performance was analyzed under different load conditions to study voltage regulation, power output, and overall stability of the microgrid.
+# Design of Grid Integrated Microgrid System using MATLAB

+This project presents the design and simulation of a solar PV based grid integrated microgrid system using MATLAB/Simulink.

+## Features
+- Solar PV system
+- MPPT implementation
+- Boost converter
+- Voltage and power analysis

+## Software Used
+- MATLAB
+- Simulink